 According to Verizon, phishing was the most common cause of data breaches in 2019, with 22% of 2019 data breaches involving phishing.
-Phishing was also the leading issue in complaints to the FBI’s Internet Crime Complaint Centre (IC3) in 2019, costing victims over $58 million in direct losses.
+Phishing was also the leading issue in complaints to the FBI’s Internet Crime Complaint Centre (IC3) in 2020.
+Phishing incidents more than doubled compared to the previous year, and cost victims over $54 million in direct losses.

 Not all of these phishing attacks targeted credentials.
 Other types of phishing involve fake invoices or target credit card details.
 But credentials are the most common target, with over 60% of phishing attacks aiming to steal usernames and/or passwords.

 “According to Verizon, phishing was the most common cause of data breaches in 2019, with 22% of 2019 data breaches involving phishing.
 Phishing was also the leading issue in complaints to the FBI’s Internet Crime Complaint Centre (IC3) in 2020.
 Phishing incidents more than doubled compared to the previous year, and cost victims over $54 million in direct losses.”

 Multifactor authentication (MFA) is an essential extra layer of login security.
 But MFA isn’t a solution to credential phishing.
 This is a misconception that can leave people and organizations vulnerable.
 Here’s why.

 Logging into an account protected by MFA requires you to enter your login credentials and take one or more additional steps to verify your identity — such as clicking on a link in an email, entering a verification code sent via SMS, or using an authenticator app.